How to Upload a Custom Font to Squarespace (7.0 & 7.1)

 The easiest thing to do in this case is to create your own selector!

-You can replace the h1 selector with “h5” or something else unique that isn't used anywhere else around your site.
+You can replace the h1 selector from above with “h5” or something else unique that isn’t used anywhere else around your site.
 Eg:

-Squarespace doesn’t automatically have a Heading 5 option built-in, so h5 can be a good option.
+Squarespace doesn’t automatically have a Heading 5 option built-in, so h5 can be a good choice.
 This means that you’re actually creating a whole new Heading.

 The biggest difference with this method is that you have to type your text within a Code Block as opposed to a regular Text Block, since you won’t find a Heading 5 option there.